PrefectHQ/prefect/docs/cloud/concepts/api.md

 # API

-Prefect exposes a powerful GraphQL API for interacting with the platform and is accessed through `https://api.prefect.io` when using Prefect Cloud or `http://localhost:4200` when using the default Server setup.
+Prefect exposes a powerful GraphQL API for interacting with the platform and is accessed through `https://api.prefect.io` when using Prefect Cloud or `http://localhost:4200` when using the default Prefect Server setup.
 There are a variety of ways you can access the API.

 ## Authentication <Badge text="Cloud"/>

-In order to interact with Cloud from your local machine, you'll need to generate an API token.
+In order to interact with Prefect Cloud from your local machine, you'll need to generate an API token.

 To generate an API token, use the Cloud UI or the following GraphQL call (from an already authenticated client!):